bkrigeris/elk/README.md

 ## Accessing Kibana
 On the same machine go to <http:\\localhost:5601>
-You can substitude localhost for IP and FQDN of the machine where Kibana is running.
+You can substitute localhost for IP and FQDN of the machine where Kibana is running.
 Make sure the firewall on the machine allows inbound ```tcp 5601```.

 ## Testing the setup